 Operating activities.
-Net cash used in operating activities for the three months ended March 31, 2022 and 2021 was \$10.1 million and \$5.8 million, respectively.
-The fluctuation in net cash used in operating activities resulted primarily from our net loss adjusted for non-cash stock-based compensation expense and net cash inflows or outflows from the changes in our operating assets and liabilities.
+Net cash used in operating activities for the six months ended June 30, 2022 and 2021 was \$(19.2) million and \$(13.5) million, respectively.
+The increase in net cash used in operating activities resulted primarily from increased research and development expenditure as efzofitimod has advanced and we continued to advance our discovery efforts in our pipeline of NRP2 antibodies and tRNA systhetases.

 Investing activities.
-Net cash provided by (used in) investing activities for the three months ended March 31, 2022 and 2021 was \$14.6 million and \$(23.4) million, respectively.
+Net cash provided by (used in) investing activities for the six months ended June 30, 2022 and 2021 was \$24.6 million and \$(27.4) million, respectively.
 The fluctuation in net cash provided by (used in) investing activities resulted primarily from the timing differences in investment purchases, sales and maturities, and the fluctuation of our portfolio mix between cash equivalents and investment holdings.
 The average term to maturity in our investment portfolio is less than two years.

 Financing activities.
-Net cash provided by financing activities for the three months ended March 31, 2022 consisted primarily of \$1.5 million in proceeds from the issuance of common stock through the Prior ATM Offering Program, net of offering costs.
-Net cash provided by financing activities for the three months ended March 31, 2021 consisted primarily of \$9.6 million proceeds from the issuance of common stock through the Prior ATM Offering Program, net of offering costs and \$15.2 million proceeds from issuance of common stock through the Prior ATM Offering Program, net of offering costs and \$15.2 million proceeds from issuance of common stock through the Purchase Agreement, net of offering costs.
+Net cash provided by financing activities for the six months ended June 30, 2022 consisted primarily of \$1.5 million in proceeds from the issuance and sale of common stock through the Prior ATM Offering Program, net of offering costs.
+Net cash provided by financing activities for the six months ended June 30, 2021 consisted primarily of \$10.9 million of proceeds from the issuance and sale of common stock, net of offering costs, through the Prior ATM Program and an agreement implementing an at-the-market offering program with H.C.
+Wainwright & Co., LLC, which was automatically terminated in March 2021, and \$15.2 million of proceeds from the issuance and sale of common stock through the Purchase Agreement, net of offering costs.